NickMP/Pokemon-Showdown/mods/gennext/README.md

 - Rapid Spin now has 30 base power

-- Rock Throw and Rapid Spin remove hazards before fainting from Rocky Helmet etc. And double in power if they remove hazards.
+- Rock Throw and Rapid Spin double in power if they remove hazards, and remove hazards before fainting from Rocky Helmet etc

 - All moves' accuracy is rounded up to the nearest multiple of 10% (except Jump Kick, which will be rebalanced later)